Albatross Books

-Albatross Books was a German publishing house based in Hamburg that produced the first modern mass-market paperback books.
+Albatross Books (or Albatross Press) was a German publishing house based in Hamburg that produced the first modern mass-market paperback books.

 Albatross was founded in 1932 by John Holroyd-Reece, Max Christian Wegner and Kurt Enoch.
 The name was chosen because albatross is the same word in many European languages.
 Based on the example of Tauchnitz, a Leipzig publishing firm that had been producing inexpensive and paper-bound English-language reprints for the continental market, Albatross set out to streamline and modernize the paperback format.